vincentdelphin/M_A_R_K/README.md

 The link to the Rosject containing the proof of concept is given below: https://app.theconstructsim.com/#/Rosject/491785

 The stju-drone of this project depends on the hector_gazebo and hector_quadrotor packages for server messages used by the Sjtu drone.
 The stju-drone provides the simulated model for gazebo to emulate the M-A-R-K drone.
+Additionally, the simulation depends on the spawn_robot_tools package designed by TheConstructCore: https://bitbucket.org/theconstructcore/spawn_robot_tools/src/master/spawn_robot_tools_pkg/
 Licensed under the GNU (General Public License V3.0)

 The stju-drone repository is developed by Georg No, the repository is provided below: https://github.com/NovoG93/sjtu-drone